Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 where $F_\theta^b$ and $F_\theta^a$ are the respective conditional persuasion policies \emph{before} and \emph{after} $t^*$, which essentially represent the two conditional distributions of stopping times.
-Therefore, for a given milestone commitment, we can decompose the entire persuasion problem as: \begin{enumerate} \item[(i)] A \emph{motivation subproblem}: to design a persuasion policy $\langle F_H^b, F_L^b \rangle$, maximizing the principal's payoff that is increasing in $t$, while ensuring the agent reaches milestone $t^*$ with the specified probabilities $\pi_H$ and $\pi_L$. \item[(ii)] A \emph{dissuasion subproblem}: to design a policy $\langle F_H^a, F_L^a \rangle$, maximizing the principal's payoff that is decreasing in $t$, while taking the promised continuation value $u$ as a constraint at $t^*$. \end{enumerate}
+Therefore, for a given milestone commitment, we can decompose the entire persuasion problem as: \begin{itemize} \item A \emph{motivation subproblem}: to design a persuasion policy $\langle F_H^b, F_L^b \rangle$, maximizing the principal's payoff that is increasing in $t$, while ensuring the agent reaches $t^*$ with the specified probabilities $\pi_H$ and $\pi_L$. \item A \emph{dissuasion subproblem}: to design a policy $\langle F_H^a, F_L^a \rangle$, maximizing the principal's payoff that is decreasing in $t$, while taking the promised continuation value $u$ as a constraint at $t^*$. \end{itemize}

-The decomposition process essentially transfers the non-monotonic persuasion problem into two standard monotonic problems that can be solved independently.
-The necessity of controlling the milestone commitment $\langle \pi_H,\pi_L,u\rangle$ stems from the interaction between information disclosure before and after the principal's most preferred stopping time, $t^*$.
-Prior to $t^*$, it is suboptimal for the principal to motivate the agent in an unconstrained manner, because boost the agent's optimism about the project creates excessive optimism and it makes the dissuasion after $t^*$ more difficult.
-Therefore, we can set $\pi_H$ and $\pi_L$, which determine $\mu_{t^*}$, the agent's posterior belief on $\theta=H$ at $t^*$, to control the effect of disclosure before $t^*$ on the subsequent dissuasion subproblem.
-Additionally, it is suboptimal for the principal to dissuade the agent without constraints after $t^*$, since the unconstrained optimum might not provide sufficient information to serve as an ``informational carrot'' that motivates the agent to reach $t^*$.
-Thus, we also need to set $u$ to manage the impact of disclosures after $t^*$ on the motivation subproblem.
+The decomposition process effectively converts the non-monotonic persuasion problem into two conventional monotonic subproblems that can be solved independently.
+The necessity of controlling the milestone commitment $\langle \pi_H,\pi_L,u\rangle$ stems from the interaction between information disclosure before and after the principal's most preferred stopping time $t^*$.
+Prior to $t^*$, it is suboptimal for the principal to motivate the agent in an unconstrained manner, because excessively boosting the agent's posterior belief generates overoptimism, making the subsequent dissuasion after $t^*$ more costly.
+Therefore, $\pi_H$ and $\pi_L$ serve as the principal's instruments to pin down the interim belief $\mu_{t^*}$, the agent's posterior belief on $\theta=H$ at $t^*$, effectively managing the effect of early disclosure on the subsequent dissuasion phase.
+On the other hand, the unconstrained dissuasion after $t^*$ is also suboptimal, as it might not yield sufficient informational rents to motivate the agent to reach $t^*$.
+Consequently, the principal needs to properly calibrate the agent's continuation payoff $u$ to manage the informational spillover from the dissuasion subproblem after $t^*$ onto the early-stage motivation subproblem.

 Our proof demonstrates that if policy $\langle F_H,F_L\rangle$ is optimal, its components $\langle F_H^b,F_L^b\rangle$ and $\langle F_H^a,F_L^a\rangle$ must be the solutions to the two preceding subproblems.